AshrafShuvo022/cf-contest-problem-scraper/README.md

 ## ❓ Why not just solve old Codeforces problems?

 Older Codeforces problems often don't reflect the **current style** or **difficulty progression** seen in today's contests.
-If you're practicing with problems from years ago, you're likely building intuition that's no longer optimal for recent rated rounds.
+If you're practicing with problems from years ago, you're likely building intuition that's not so much optimal for recent rated rounds.

 ---